Adelaide Football Club: Present

-Clash guernseys

-The clash guernsey is a colour-swap of the home guernsey, featuring a gold base rather than navy.
-It is paired with white shorts, and worn in away games where the darker home guernsey may cause a clash of colours with the home team.
-The current clash guernsey was introduced in 2021, and has replaced a series of white jumpers used since 2010, meaning the clash jumper features club colours for the first time since 2009.
-A red clash guernsey was introduced in 2021 featuring a red base, which was used against Hawthorn and Richmond.

-The red variant has become the primary clash guernsey for the Crows in 2022.

-Indigenous guernseys
+Adelaide's clash guernseys have historically used red or yellow bases, so that it will not clash with other team's guernseys in cases where the blue-based home guernsey is not appropriate.
+2025's clash guernsey is predominantly red with singular yellow and blue stripes across the middle.
+Paired with white shorts, the clash guernsey features the club's new logo across the chest with a yellow outline.

 The club's Indigenous guernsey has been a rotating design since it was first introduced in during the 2013 season vs. North Melbourne.
-The first iteration of the Adelaide Indigenous guernsey was a simple swap from Navy to Black, representing the colours in the Australian Aboriginal Flag.
+The first iteration of the Adelaide Indigenous guernsey was a simple swap from Navy to Black, representing the colours in the Australian Aboriginal flag.
 Since 2014 however, they guernsey has featured art on a navy base from a wide number of indigenous artists and past players, such as Andrew McLeod and Ben Davis.
+The 2023 edition of these guernseys was the first to be shared between the women's and the men's teams.
+The most recent of these was designed by Izak Rankine and his cousin Harley Hall, celebrating their shared Ngarrindjeri heritage.
+It was revealed in March 2024.